Gosayram/kaniko/README.md

 Set this flag to `true` to enable smart cache with LRU eviction and automatic preloading capabilities.
 The smart cache provides 40-60% better cache utilization compared to the basic cache.
 Defaults to `true`.

+#### Flag `--max-cache-entries`

+Set the maximum number of cache entries to store in memory.
+This controls the size of the LRU cache.
+Defaults to `1000`.
+Higher values provide better cache hit rates but use more memory.

+#### Flag `--max-preload-size`

+Set the maximum number of images to preload in the background.
+Preloading improves build performance by having popular base images ready in cache.
+Defaults to `50`.

+#### Flag `--preload-timeout`

+Set the timeout for preload operations.
+If preloading takes longer than this duration, it will be cancelled.
+Defaults to `5m`.

+#### Flag `--memory-monitoring`

+Enable real-time memory monitoring and automatic garbage collection.
+When enabled, Kaniko will monitor memory usage and trigger garbage collection when thresholds are reached.
+Defaults to `true`.

+#### Flag `--gc-threshold`

+Set the memory threshold percentage for triggering garbage collection.
+When memory usage exceeds this percentage, garbage collection will be triggered.
+Defaults to `80`.

+#### Flag `--monitoring-interval`

+Set the interval for performance monitoring and metrics collection.
+Defaults to `30s`.

+#### Flag `--max-parallel-commands`

+Set the maximum number of commands that can run in parallel during multi-stage builds.
+Defaults to `4`.

+#### Flag `--command-timeout`

+Set the timeout for individual command execution.
+Commands that take longer than this duration will be cancelled.
+Defaults to `10m`.

+#### Flag `--enable-parallel-exec`

+Enable parallel execution of independent commands in multi-stage builds.
+This can significantly improve build performance.
+Defaults to `true`.

 ### Debug Image

 The kaniko executor image is based on scratch and doesn't contain a shell.
 We provide `ghcr.io/gosayram/kaniko:debug`, a debug image which consists of the kaniko executor image along with a busybox shell to enter.